 Pinwheel Bread Rolls with Bacon and Parmesan

 Be sure to serve these rolls warm!
-They are great piled up high and served as an appetizer or dinner side dish.
+I like to serve these rolls piled up high and served as an appetizer or dinner side dish.
 Moreover, leftover rolls can be refrigerated and reheated.
 I usually just heat mine on high for 30 seconds in the microwave and have it for breakfast.

 If you love easy flavorful recipes, be sure to check out my other fan favorites: